 When the parks close at dusk, you can even catch a concert at the Hard Rock Orlando in the evening.
 All without getting in the car or taking a shuttle bus.

-While Disney has gondolas and a monorail system to transport guests from parks to resorts, this can still take up a substantial amount of time in your day when you could be enjoying more rides, bites to eat, or entertainment.
+While Disney has gondolas and a monorail system to transport guests from parks to resorts, this can still take up a substantial amount of time in your day when you could enjoy more rides, bites to eat, or entertainment.

 Before Hollywood Studios, MGM was the only place you could go on a rollercoaster in Walt Disney World with thrilling loops and corkscrew curves.
-A few fast rides and thrills are scattered across the five theme parks now, but nothing compared to the rollercoasters at Universal Orlando Resort.
+A few fast rides and thrills are now scattered across the five theme parks, but nothing compared to the rollercoasters at Universal Orlando Resort.
 For adults and teens, this might even be a more exhilarating experience as well.

 Hollywood Rip Ride Rock-it is an interactive ride that lets guests pick their favorite song to listen to while they are catapulted 167 feet into the air.
 Of course, the Incredible Hulk Coaster is a long-time favorite for Marvel fans and thrill-seekers.
 It’s the second fast roller coaster on Universal Orlando Resort property and lasts up to two minutes.